MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 ## Decision

+We will implement an external search orchestrator that interleaves results from CDI and TIMDEX.
+This combined results list will become the default display in TIMDEX UI.
+The UI will also provide the option to display results from a single source.

 This approach aligns with the unified search strategy's goal to display all known results from CDI and TIMDEX in the same interface.
 It also enables us to add the desired intelligent user guidance, because we can render search interventions from TACOS and other external systems as needed.

 ### Proposed architecture